 FAQs on Sports Gambling vs. Sports Trading

-Which is better, gambling or trading?
+Which is better - sports betting or sports trading?